zhuyizheng/IMOLean/README.md

 them.
 A reference to a point being on a side or a segment is expressed directly with `Wbtw` rather than more literally with `affineSegment`.

+Concurrency of lines, circles or other geometrical elements is represented as the intersection being a nonempty set of points; the same applies where such elements are set to "intersect" or "meet".
+If they are said to concur, intersect or meet at a named point, that is represented as the point being an element of the intersection (of the infimum, if all the elements in question are lines or other affine subspaces).
+Thus, these terms are taken to include the case where two or more lines might be the same line.

 Distance between a point and a line (or other set) uses `Metric.infDist`.